aeon-engine/libaeon/README.md

 ### Linux

-libAeon requires at least GCC 9 but parts still may work on GCC 8 (Untested).
+libAeon requires GCC 10 but parts still may work on GCC 9 or even 8 (Untested).

 1. Make sure you have cloned the submodules